Resilient-Labs/node-palindrome-bootcamp/README.md

 ## Lessons Learned:

-Some great takeaways from this project are implementing node.js without express to see how core modules are used and how to hard code routes to return a response in JSON that is parsed by fetch syntax and provided the statement correct guess or incorrect guess.
+Some great takeaways from this project are implementing node.js without express to see how core modules are used and how to hard code routes to return a response in JSON that is parsed by fetch syntax and provided the statement is a palindrome or is not a palindrome.

 ## Examples: